lrsmello/AFFORDABLE_HOME_LONDON/README.md

 - People looking for a place to live

 ## What is the Big Problem?

 - Predictic an Affourtable place to live in London in few years

 ## What do we want impact?

 - Peoples looking for an affourtable place to live in the near future

 ## how we will generate value for our customer?

 - Predict where is the better place to live in london based on your income

 ## Our firsts guests of variables that we need.

 - Incomes peoples
-- houses Rent Prices
+- Houses Rent Prices
 - Criminality rate
-- informations about neighborhood
+- Informations about neighborhood
 - Quality of living
+- Boroughts Distance

 ## Some datasets we already have looked up